cardano-foundation/developer-portal/docs/native-tokens/submit-entry-to-cardano-token-registry.md

 This article outlines the steps required to create a metadata mapping for a native token, and submit it to the Cardano Token Registry.
 The Cardano Token Registry currently supports mappings for Native Tokens only.

 :::note
-Note that this article assumes you have already created a native token with associated policy script, **PolicyID**, private key that you used to sign, etc. If you need to create a native token, please follow the steps of [Minting A New Native Asset](https://developers.cardano.org/en/development-environments/native-tokens/working-with-multi-asset-tokens/) example.
+This article assumes you have already created a native token with associated policy script, **PolicyID**, private key that you used to sign, etc. If you need to create a native token, please follow the steps of [Minting A New Native Asset](https://developers.cardano.org/en/development-environments/native-tokens/working-with-multi-asset-tokens/) example.
 :::